AnonKDD1269/ADFN/README.md

 ADFN is a framework designed to transform black-box neural network models into transparent, white-box representations without compromising performance.
 This repository contains the implementation of the method described in the paper "Automatic Differentiable Functional Networks (ADFN)," which is currently under review at KDD 2025.

-Repository and code being refactored and rewritten
+Repository and code being refactored and rewritten, current repository contains all the scripts for experiments.

 ---